 Teaching area: The development of persuasive, professional speaking and writing skills for business, as well as critical thinking protocols to optimize decision-making.

 Brian Kennedy is an attorney, focusing on criminal defense.
 He has his own law practice in San Diego.
 He has a Bachelor of Arts from the University of California, San Diego, and a Juris Doctorate from the University of the Pacific.
-Brian is also the head rugby coach at UCSD.
+Kennedy is also the head rugby coach at UC San Diego.

 Research Expertise: Leadership in organizations, perception and management of individual and organizational images, identities and reputations, especially images of legitimacy, trustworthiness and creativity

 Courses Taught: The Individual & Group Dynamics, Negotiation in Organizations, Business Policy and Strategy